Get Career Guidance Grounded in the Standard

 [matched] Designs services with clear API boundaries

-rationale: PR #142 introduced a new service boundary with documented...
+rationale: A recent pull request introduced a new service boundary with documented...

 [matched] Documents trade-offs in design decisions